MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 - **iOS/iPadOS**:

-  - **Microsoft Tunnel (preview)** – Use this connection type with Microsoft Defender for Endpoint as the tunnel client app.
+  - **Microsoft Tunnel** – Use this connection type with Microsoft Defender for Endpoint as the tunnel client app.

     > [!Important]
     > On April 29, 2022, this connection type became generally available and supports Microsoft Defender for Endpoint as a tunnel client app.
 However, the connection type continues to reflect *preview*.